The following grading system applies to all undergraduate students.

 "P" (Pass): A Pass-Fail option is available to students in lieu of a traditional letter grade subject to the following limitations and regulations:

 Eligibility is restricted to students in good academic standing who have completed a minimum of 15 semester hours of coursework at Suffolk University.
 This option is limited to 12 credits per student.
-The pass/fail option is only applicable to elective and used for courses that fulfill specific degree, core, major or minor requirements.
+The pass/fail option is only applicable to electives and cannot be used for courses that fulfill specific degree, core, major or minor requirements.
 Students who are unsure as to whether a course is an elective for their specific program should check with the Undergraduate Academic Advising Center.

 Students will designate courses as Pass-Fail after registration, but before the end of the course change period, by completing a Pass/Fail Declaration Request form.
 No changes from the designation of Pass-Fail to the letter grade system or vice versa are permitted after the course change period has elapsed at the opening of any semester or summer session.
 A Pass may be applied toward fulfilling degree credits, but may not be applied toward the quality point average.